HolgerJanz/RAMCART/README.md

 # RAMCART
 Atari XL Ramdisk for The!Cart

-RAMCART is a Ramdisk driver for the Atari XL using the cartridge The!Cart and Atari DOS 2.5.
+RAMCART is a ramdisk driver for the Atari XL using the cartridge The!Cart and Atari DOS 2.5.
 The driver was developed using WUDSN IDE and MADS Cross Assembler.

 ---